OM kram kreem kroum sah bhaumaya namah

 Often it is a tale of endurance and survival by competitive force.
 The unruly primal energy of new vigor does combat with the staid, orderly, regulated insistence of Shani.

-Shani-yuti-Mangala in bhava-2 second-marriage can create a push-me-pull-you tension in the second marriage prospects.
-Depending on Zukra characteristics, a second legal union may be destroyed (Kuja) or delayed [Shani] or both.
+Shani-yuti-Mangala in bhava-2 second-marriage can create a push-me-pull-you tension into the re-marriage narrative.
+Depending on Shukra characteristics, a second legal union may be destroyed [Kuja] or delayed [Shani] or both.

 Work, work, and more work - usually involving physical effort Kuja) and social pressure [Shani].